Catherine-DuBay/DuBay-Python-Portfolio/basic_streamlit_app/README.md

 The user should open the code in an integrated terminal.

+The user should verify that they are in the correct directory (basic_streamlit_app).

-The user should type "streamlit run basic_streamlit_app/main.py".
+The user should type "streamlit run main.py".

 The app should open in a browser where a user can then enjoy the app!